Vinaykumarreddy467/Zym-Management-System/README.md

 ## License

 *(As the license information was not available, please choose and state the license under which this project is distributed.
-For example, MIT, Apache 2.0, GPLv3, etc.)*
+For example, MIT, Apache 2.0, GPLv3, etc. A common choice for open-source projects is the MIT License.)*

 ---